Erechtheus/geolocation/README.md

  - Incorporate user-graph for prediction (e.g. using neural structure learning)
  - Character CNN (memory consumption pretty high in my implementation, needs generators)
  - Use image data
+ - Train a worldwide country-model?
+Clustering?

 # Tested improvements
  - FastText as embedding method -> Performance for text-model is below our current methods.
 But, we did not use a fast-text model explicitly learned on social-media data
- - LSTM using recurrent dropout -> no improvement can be oberved
+ - LSTM using recurrent dropout -> no improvement can be oberved (TrainIndividualModelsCNN.py)